 Various methods of tsuba craftsmanship have existed for generations.
 Those families having samurai ancestors often posses heirlooms, handed down to them from previous generations, with family insignias, seals and mottos in decorative patterns.

 Sacred geometry illustrates the unity of life in our world like no other field of study can.
 The sacred geometry symbol, Flower of Life, for instance, adorned churches, cathedrals, temples and pyramids for centuries with its amazing beauty, while bridging all manner of religions, cultures and times.
-There seems to be something deeply natural, spiritual and esthetically pleasing about the Flower of Life, for example.
+There seems to be something deeply natural, spiritual and aesthetically pleasing about the Flower of Life, for example.
 From both a mystical and analytical direction of approach, the concepts of sacred geometry have always been quite fascinating.
 This subject is ancient, vast and versatile.
 Nearly all classic artwork and architecture is based on it.
 Sacred geometry can be either taught for scientific reasons or enjoyed for its mystical and spiritual enrichment.